shahradelahi/docker-pgbouncer/README.md

 #### Use a custom configuration

-Please not e that by going this way you cannot use any option from environment variables.
+Please note that by going this way, you cannot use any option from environment variables.
 This method is only useful if you just want to run PgBouncer on Docker.

 ```bash
 docker run --rm \